-Applications Manager comes with four Dashboards - Default Dashboard, Business View, Availability and QoS Worldwide (Quality Of Service Worldwide).
+Applications Manager comes with three Dashboards - Default Dashboard, Business View, and Availability.

-You can quickly configure your business metrics like customer wins, revenue, etc. It helps the Manager to allign IT with business needs.
+You can quickly configure your business metrics like customer wins, revenue, etc. It helps the Manager to align IT with business needs.

 Monitor Group Template Dashboards:

 After configuring a dashboard, you can save the settings as a monitor group template.
 This monitor group template can then be applied to other monitor groups, thereby it becomes easier to create dashboards for monitor groups.

 By using the Custom Dashboards feature, you can create Dashboards of your choice - like Status View of all the Databases, Status view of all Web Applications deployed in the Tomcat Server.
 By adding the different widgets given, custom dashboards can be created.